wg-easy/wg-easy/README.md

 | `H2` | `random` | `1234567892` | Response packet magic header — header of the first byte of the handshake response.
 Must be < uint_max. |
 | `H3` | `random` | `1234567893` | Underload packet magic header — UnderLoad packet header.
 Must be < uint_max. |
 | `H4` | `random` | `1234567894` | Transport packet magic header — header of the packet of the data packet.
 Must be < uint_max. |

+> If you change `WG_PORT`, make sure to also change the exposed port.

 ## Updating